Resume for Carpenter

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on safety procedures for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) training course on safety procedures for construction.

 | Section | Content |